1712catfish/django_homework/README.md

         return user.is_staff or obj.pk == user.pk
 ```

-Create a `constants.py` file then clone common error messages from `djoser/constants.py`
+Create a `constants.py` file in `users` directory then clone common error messages from `djoser/constants.py`
 ```python
 """Cloned from djoser/constants.py"""
 class Messages(object):